 We seek to protect our proprietary technology and innovations, particularly those relating to the design of our products, through patents, trade secrets and other IP rights.
-As of March 31, 2023, we had 132 total allowed or issued patents, pending patent applications and nonexpired provisional patent applications worldwide.
-Of these, we had 59 allowed or issued patents, 53 of which are U.S. allowed or issued patents, three of which are allowed or issued China patents, one is a U.K. issued patent, one is a Japan issued patent, and one is a South Korea issued patent.
-The 59 allowed or issued patents generally expire between July 2035 and December 2041.
-As of March 31, 2023, we had 73 pending non-provisional and provisional patent application filings, including 34 in the United States, 19 in Europe, 16 in China, three in South Korea and one in Japan.
+As of June 30, 2023, we had 145 total allowed or issued patents, pending patent applications and non-expired provisional patent applications worldwide.
+Of these, we had 65 allowed or issued patents, 59 of which are U.S. allowed or issued patents, three of which are allowed or issued China patents, one is a U.K. issued patent, one is a Japan issued patent, and one is a South Korea issued patent.
+The 65 allowed or issued patents generally expire between July 2035 and December 2041.
+As of June 30, 2023, we had 80 pending non-provisional and provisional patent application filings, including 33 in the United States, 21 in Europe, 18 in China, five in South Korea and three in Japan.
 Maintenance of patent portfolios, particularly outside of the United States, is expensive, and the process of seeking patent protection is lengthy and costly.
 While we intend to maintain our current portfolio of patents and to continue to prosecute our currently pending patent applications and file future patent applications when appropriate, the value of these actions may not exceed their expense.
 Existing patents and those that may be issued from any pending or future applications may be subject to challenges, invalidation or circumvention, and the rights granted under our patents may not provide us with meaningful protection or any commercial advantage.
 In addition, the protection afforded under the patent laws of one country may not be the same as that in other countries.
 This means, for example, that our right to exclusively commercialize a product in those countries where we have patent rights for that product can vary on a country-by-country basis.
 We also may not have the same scope of patent protection in every country where we do business.

-Additionally, it is difficult and costly to monitor the use of our IP.
+Additionally, it is difficult to predict the impact of generative artificial intelligence (AI) on our intellectual property rights risk portfolio and costly to monitor the use of our IP.
 It may be the case that our IP is already being infringed and infringement may occur in the future without our knowledge.
 Litigation may be necessary to enforce our IP rights.
 While it is our policy to protect and defend our rights to our IP, we cannot predict whether steps taken by us to enforce and protect our IP rights will be adequate to prevent infringement, misappropriation, or other violations of our IP rights.
 Any inability to meaningfully enforce our IP rights could harm our ability to compete.
 Moreover, in any lawsuit we bring to enforce our IP rights, a court may refuse to stop the other party from using the technology at issue on grounds that our IP rights do not cover the technology in question.
 Further, in such proceedings, the defendant could counterclaim that our IP is invalid or unenforceable and the court may agree, in which case we could lose valuable IP rights.
 Any litigation of this nature, regardless of outcome or merit, could materially harm our business and hurt our competitive advantage.